Cheapest and Best Homeowners Insurance in Florida as Rated by Customers in 2023

 Zillow estimates that homeowners can expect to pay approximately $35 each month for every $100,000 of your home's value.

-How Clearsurance rates and ranks the best and cheapest homeowners insurance companies in Florida
+How does Clearsurance rate and rank the best and cheapest homeowners insurance companies in Florida?

 Consistent with its mission towards greater transparency, Clearsurance does not keep its rating and ranking formulas in a black box.
 Our algorithm analyzes a range of inputs from our independent community of insurance customers, including:

 - Customer Service

 The algorithm also takes into account the percentage of what customers say the company does well (strengths) compared to the percentage of what customers say the company could do better (opportunities).

 Finally, there is also a confidence factor based upon the number of reviews a company has by product.
 If there are fewer than 100 reviews, Clearsurance reduces the “confidence” in the star rating.
 This is most impactful when there are fewer than 25 reviews for a company.
 Companies with 100 or more reviews, aged two years or less, receive 100% weighting (no deduction), while companies with 50 to 99 customer reviews receive a weighting of .95%, 25 to 49 reviews receive a weighting of .90% and companies with less than 25 reviews a weighting of .85%.

 The homeowners market in Florida has been cornered by largely local companies because of the state's specialized needs.
 By focusing on homes in Florida, these companies can provide types of coverage a larger insurer might not.
 They can also lower the rates for hurricane risk because they have more insureds across the state to absorb the cost.
 Your coverage options will depend on where you live, the value of your home, and many other factors.

 How can you save money on the cost of homeowners insurance in Florida?